tc39/ecmarkdown/README.md

 Lists can be nested.
 To do so, use any number of spaces to indent; as long as the number of spaces is consistent, list items will stay together in a nested list.

+List items can be given a label by putting `[label="something"]` at the start of the item, as in `1. [label="something"]`.
+This will generate a `<li>` element with an id property of `step-something` or `item-something` for ordered and unordered lists respectively.
+This is used by Ecmarkup for referencing specific steps of Ecmarkdown algorithms.

 #### HTML Blocks

 Any line which starts with a block-level HTML tag ([as defined by CommonMark](http://spec.commonmark.org/0.22/#html-blocks), with the addition of `<emu-note>`, `<emu-clause>`, `<emu-intro>`, `<emu-annex>`, `<emu-biblio>`, `<emu-import>`, `<emu-table>`, `<emu-figure>`, `<emu-example>`, `<emu-alg>`, and `<emu-see-also-para>`) is a HTML block line.
 Ecmarkdown cannot be used on the line starting a HTML block, but subsequent lines before the closing tag do allow it.